 My family loves this unusual comfort food dish, which comes together in over thirty minutes.
 It is so easy that even a novice cook can handle it.
-This dish is typically served with fresh cooked white rice with a side of Cuban black beans, but it is equally delicious, wrapped up in a corn tortilla, served with a fried egg over the top, or with a side of fried sweet plantains.
+This dish is typically served with freshly cooked white rice with a side of Cuban black beans, but it is equally delicious, wrapped up in a corn tortilla, served with a fried egg over the top, or with a side of fried sweet plantains.
 It is so delicious that I enjoy it off the stovetop without any other accompaniment.

 Ingredient Notes and Substitutions